These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

-As part of Project Griffin we regularly hold briefings across London – sharing the latest security and counter-terrorism advice with managers, security officers and employees of both public and private sector organisations.
+As part of Project Griffin we regularly hold briefings across the country – sharing the latest security and counter-terrorism advice with managers, security officers and employees of both public and private sector organisations.
 Armed with this information, staff and business owners are better equipped to detect and deter terrorism.

 Role of a Counter Terrorism Security Advisor (CTSA)

-CTSAs work closely with representatives of trade organisations and professional bodies across London, making sure their protective security measures and plans are kept up to date with the latest counter-terrorism security advice.
+CTSAs work closely with representatives of trade organisations and professional bodies across the UK, making sure their protective security measures and plans are kept up to date with the latest counter-terrorism security advice.